-Name for the yield of grapes or grapes in the vintage, mostly expressed in hectoliters grape or wine per hectare or kilogram of grapes per hectare.
-Overseas is too tons / acre common.
-This is also called wine law Target, expressed in terms of maximum yield in hectoliters per hectare, used for certain quality grades of wine and may vary widely depending on the country, region of vineyard, single vineyard or certain wines.
-In terms of grapevine density, there has been an extreme reduction in the last two millennia.
-The Romans still recommended 50,000 vines per hectare; this excluded from the outset a mechanical processing of the vineyard.
-In the middle of the 19th century, the average density was still 20,000 vines per hectare, with yields of at most 40 hectoliters per hectare.
-Today, the vines are set at a distance of 1.5 to 2 meters (depending on each country and wine-growing region, as well as depending on any regional specifications).
+Term for the yield of grapes or grapes in the vintage, usually expressed in hectoliters grape or wine per hectare or in kilograms of grapes per hectare.
+Is overseas too tons / acre common.
+This is also called wine law Guideline, expressed as maximum yield in hectoliters per hectare, used for certain wine quality levels and can vary considerably depending on the country, wine-growing region, individual locations or even certain wines.
+There has been an extreme reduction in vine density over the past two millennia.
+The Romans still recommended 50,000 vines per hectare; this precluded mechanical processing of the vineyard from the outset.
+In the middle of the 19th century, the density averaged 20,000 vines per hectare, with yields of a maximum of 40 hectoliters per hectare.
+Today, the vines (different for each country and wine region, as well as depending on any regional requirements) are planted at a distance of 1.5 to 2 meters.

 In general, it is common to plant an average of 5,000 vines per hectare (see below training system ).
-In the rough average yields a vine for low-yielding quality wine 1.5 to 2.5 kg of grapes, this results in 1.5 to 2 bottles of wine, each 0.75 l.
-For specialties, or predicates such as Beerenauslese.
+On average, a vine yields for those with reduced yield quality wine 1.5 to 2.5 kg of grapes, that makes 1.5 to 2 bottles of wine with 0.75 l each.
+For specialties or predicates such as Beerenauslese.
 Trockenbeerenauslese or Eiswein, it is much less.
-At the grape varieties cultivated in Germany and Austria one can average about 55 to 75 liters at normal maturity of 100 kilograms of grapes must expect.
-The yield and quality of grapes in the vineyard are controlled by the winemaker through various measures throughout the year, including among others pruning and foliage care, such as thin out (Green reading) and grapes division or. grapes break,
+With the grape varieties grown in Germany and Austria, with a normal ripeness of 100 kilograms of grapes, an average of about 55 to 75 liters must expect.
+The yield and the quality of the grapes in the vineyard are controlled by the winemaker through various measures throughout the year, including among others pruning and foliage care, such as thin out (Green harvest) and grapes division respectively. grapes break,

-The yield is one of the most important factors influencing the production of premium wines.
-As a rule, lower yields result in higher qualities.
-An excess of grapes usually has too little effect sugar. dyes and flavorings negative.
-Do high yields mean poor quality in principle?
-Specifically, the “right” relationship between quantity and quality is still not fully understood and also highly dependent on other factors such as soil type. training system, Stocking density, ratio between leaves and grapes, vine with their document and the nature of pressing, However, not only the number of vines per hectare, but also the yield per vine has a great influence.
+The yield is one of the most important factors influencing the production of top wines.
+As a rule, lower yields also result in higher qualities.
+An excess yield of grapes usually has too little effect sugar. dyes and flavorings negative.
+So do high yields mean poor quality in principle?
+Strictly speaking, the “right” relationship between quantity and quality is still not completely clear and also strongly dependent on other factors such as soil type. training system Planting density, ratio between the amount of leaves and grapes, vine with their document and the type of pressing, Not only the number of vines per hectare has a major impact, but also the yield per vine.

-In the Grand Cru in the Champagne, in the Bordeaux and in Burgundy The vines often produce only half a kilogram of grapes, but on one hectare up to 10,000 sticks in very narrow lines.
-Such a high density can be found occasionally even in the German wine-growing region Moselle, It is a fact that in Bordeaux reds out Cabernet Sauvignon with relatively high yields can yield top wines, but in Burgundy the qualities Pinot Noir with yields of more than 50 hl / ha of slopes are problematic.
-Also, relatively high yields can give good quality, so the question with "no" to answer.
-For the production of simple consumer wines or distillates but become aware mass support (High yield varieties).
+In the Grand Cru in the Champagne, in the Bordeaux and in Burgundy The vines often only produce half a kilogram of grapes, but there are up to 10,000 vines in very narrow rows on one hectare.
+Such a high density is also occasionally found in the German growing region Moselle, It is a fact that red wines are made in Bordeaux Cabernet Sauvignon can produce top wines with relatively high yields, but the qualities in Burgundy Pinot Noir are problematic with yields of more than 50 hl / ha from slopes.
+Relatively high yields can also give good quality, so the question must be answered with "No".
+For the production of simple consumer wines or distillates but become aware mass support (Varieties with high yield).

-A small list of maximally defined maximum yields per hectare in descending order: Soave 140 hl, Chianti 100 hl, Rheingau 84 hl, Barolo 80 hl, Brunello di Montalcino 80 hl, Austria for all growing areas 67,5 hl, Champagne 60 hl, Rioja 60 hl, Beaujolais 50 hl, Saint-Emilion 45 hl, Pomerol 40 hl and Priorato 10 hl.
-Individual producers set themselves particularly low limits due to the highest quality requirements; significant examples are, for example, the two French wineries Domaine de la Romanée-Conti with 25 hl and Château d'Yquem with 9 hl, as well as the Spanish winery Dominio de Pingus with 12 hl per ha.
+A small list of maximum yields per hectare defined by wine law in descending order: Soave 140 hl, Chianti 100 hl, Rheingau 84 hl, Barolo 80 hl, Brunello di Montalcino 80 hl, Austria for all growing areas 67.5 hl, Champagne 60 hl, Rioja 60 hl, Beaujolais 50 hl, Saint-Emilion 45 hl, Pomerol 40 hl and Priorato 10 h.
+Individual producers set particularly low limits due to the highest quality requirements, significant examples are the two French wineries Domaine de la Romanée-Conti with 25 hl and Château d'Yquem with 9 hl, as well as the Spanish winery Dominio de Pingus with 12 hl per ha.

-The wine market organization, which was adopted by the EU in 1999, obliges the member states to set an allowable yield per hectare in grape, must or wine quantities for each quality wine, taking into account the yields of the previous 10 years vintages to take into account.
-The countries can determine their yields differently according to the criteria of the growing area or part of the growing area, grape varieties or grape variety groups and quality groups on their own responsibility.
+The wine market organization, which was decided by the EU in 1999, obliges the member countries to determine a permissible hectare yield in grape, must or wine quantities for each quality wine, taking into account the yields of the previous ten years, whereby only those of satisfactory quality vintages are to be considered.
+The federal states can determine the yields according to the criteria of the growing area or part of the growing area, vine varieties or groups of vine varieties and quality groups on their own responsibility.
 The excess quantities may not be placed on the market.

-Not just within the EU, but in most wine-producing countries Yield limits are an important criterion for the classification / classification of wines within the quality systems, This can also be different depending on the winegrowing region, the winegrowing area or, as in the Romance countries, each appellation.
+Not just within the EU, but in most wine-producing countries Yield limits are an important criterion for the allocation / classification of wines within the quality systems, This can also vary depending on the wine-growing region, wine-growing area or, as in the Roman countries, per appellation.
 But how can compliance be checked?
-Apart from the fact that quality-conscious producers themselves have a high interest in achieving a yield reduction through targeted measures, a check is carried out by wine-related institutions.
-Of course, the authorities can not control the grape harvest of all producers on the spot.
-As an example, the custom in Austria which is similar in many countries.
-The Austrian Wine Law 2009 defines the quantity limit:
+In addition to the fact that quality-conscious producers themselves are very interested in achieving a reduction in yield through targeted measures, controls are carried out by wine authorities.
+Of course, the authorities cannot inspect the grapes of all producers on site.
+The practice in Austria which is similar in many countries.
+The Austrian wine law 2009 defines the quantity restriction:

-Every year, as of the deadline of 30th November, each company must have one harvest declaration respectively.
-It shows how high the yield is at the quality levels covered by the hectare yield scheme.
-In connection with the specified total vineyard area of the farm is the authority BKI calculates whether the maximum hectare yield has been complied with.
-If exceeded, the sanctions listed above are threatened.
-That sounds very rigorous, but in reality that's not nearly so extreme.
-Because in the harvest report, a splitting can be made on wines with and wines without hectare maximum yield (formerly table wine).
-Thus, a farm that harvests more than 9,000 kg / ha in total should "sacrifice" only a "subset" with an associated area for the "wine from Austria" (for which there is no yield limit).
+Every year on the reporting date November 30th, each company must have one harvest declaration respectively.
+This shows how high the harvest is at the quality levels covered by the hectare yield regulation.
+In connection with the specified total wine-growing area of the company, the authority BKI calculates whether the maximum hectare yield has been met.
+If the limit is exceeded, the above-mentioned sanctions are imminent.
+That sounds very rigorous, but in reality it's not nearly as extreme.
+Because in the harvest notification, a split between wines with and wines without hectare maximum yield (formerly table wine) can be made.
+Thus, a company that harvests a total of more than 9,000 kg / ha would only have to "sacrifice" a "partial quantity" with an associated area for the "wine from Austria" (for which there is no yield restriction).

-In addition, the maximum hectare yield calculation is managed vineyards (Total profitable and non-productive area).
-Thus, the young plants are to be included, which still have little or no yield.
-Furthermore, the maximum hectare yield across all quality levels is the same (maximum 9,000 kg / ha).
-This means that a predicate wine producer, for example, on one hectare 3,000 kg one Trockenbeerenauslese harvests, so it can harvest 15,000 kg on its second acre.
-That is a total of 18,000 kg on two hectares without exceeding the permissible maximum yield per hectare.
+In addition, the hectare maximum yield calculation is about the cultivated vineyards (Total profitable and non-profitable area).
+Thus, the young plants that have little or no yield are also to be included.
+Furthermore, the maximum hectare yield across all quality levels is the same (max.
+9,000 kg / ha).
+That means that a predicate wine producer who, for example, on a hectare of 3,000 kg Trockenbeerenauslese harvests, therefore can harvest 15,000 kg on his second hectare.
+This is a total of 18,000 kg on two hectares without the maximum hectare yield being exceeded.
 As already mentioned, however, quality-conscious producers often go far below the yield restrictions.